Meet the Team

 Teresa has been with us for 13 years.
 Teresa is our Information Officer providing information in accessible formats and provides informal advocacy for the Deaf Community.
 She works really hard encouraging organisations to support the needs of people with a sensory loss.

-Naomi started with us as a volunteer for our Youth Club back in 2018 and is now our Development Officer.
-Naomi leads the project ‘Making More Happen’ and is responsible for many of the trips and workshops you see happening including Tech Group and Tech 1-2-1 as well as Walking Group and WalkMyWay.
-Naomi manages our Hospital Information Service, our Youth Service and is involved regularly with Sector3 and VCFSE Cross Sector Forums with the council and other organisations.
+Naomi started with us as a volunteer for our Youth Club back in 2018 and in 2019 was employed as our Development Officer.
+Naomi lead the project ‘Making More Happen’ and was responsible for many of the trips and workshops including Tech Group and Tech 1-2-1 as well as Walking Group and WalkMyWay.
+Naomi has now moved on to become our Operations Manager and manages our Hospital Information Service, our Youth Service and is involved regularly with Sector3 and VCFSE Cross Sector Forums with the council and other organisations.
+Naomi will start her BSL level 6 studies in October 2021.

 Youth Club Co-ordinator